webdevhayes/laravel-spatie-permissions-frontend/README.md

 # Frontend Boilerplate for spatie permissions package

-Frontend bolierplate for spaties permissions package.
+Frontend boilerplate for [spaties permissions package](https://github.com/spatie/laravel-permission).
 This package gives you a start on managing roles and permissions.
+This is a basic package and does not employ any design patterns nor does the package do any opinionated structure.

+You are free edit the code as you wish once the package has been published.

 ## Installation